Germey/VideoRandomMarker/READMD.md

 After above command, you will intall all the required packages.

-Then put a video file
+Then put a video file named `input.mp4` in videos folder.

 Then run: